-The fields below are coloured black for patient identifiable information and red for sample information.
-These fields are formatted this way in the sample construction spreadsheets.
+Below are all fields included in the sample construction spreadsheets.
 If you are an in-house trust you will need to separate your mailing file containing the identifiable information (name and address fields, excluding postcode) from your sample file so that only the sample information is sent to the SCCEM for checking.